 It is exactly what it sounds like…a listing of your career experiences in reverse chronological order.
 Ultimately, hiring managers want to see what you’re currently doing first.
 Therefore, you should almost always start with your current or most recent job.
 Then, go backward in time until you get to your oldest job.

-Why do hiring managers like this format so much?
+Why do hiring managers like the reverse-chronological format so much?

 Chronological resumes are NOT one-size-fits-all

-If you’re changing careers, are new to the job market, or have a lot of career gaps chronological is probably not the right choice for you.
+If you’re changing careers, are new to the job market, or have a lot of career gaps chronological may not be the right choice for you.
 For example, if you’re changing careers, you’d want to break your experience into “Targeted Career Experience” and “Transferrable Career Experience” sections.
 This may mean that your career history will be out of date order.
 That’s okay, though.
 First and foremost, you want to market yourself to the job at hand.
-That means you may have to use a different resume format.